 Little brown bats are not territorial—they live in colonies numbering in the hundreds of thousands of individuals.
 Colonies aggregate at nesting sites called roosts.
 There are several different types of roosts that serve different purposes—day and night roosts provide habitat for bats when they are sleeping or resting.
 Hibernacula are a type of roost that is occupied in the winter months.
 Little brown bats choose buildings, caves, trees, rocks, and wood piles as roost sites.
 They may migrate hundreds of miles to get from their summer habitats to hibernacula.
 A variety of wild mammals, birds, and snakes will incorporate these bats into their diets, because the large colony sizes make them easy to catch.
 Domestic cats are a major predator of bats that roost near people.

-Diet: To locate their prey, most insect-eating bats use a system called echolocation.
-This super sense is similar to sonar used in ships.
-The bat emits a high frequency sound that bounces off of objects in their environment.
+To locate their prey, most insect-eating bats use a system called echolocation.
+This supersense is similar to sonar used in ships.
+The bat emits a high frequency sound that bounces off objects in their environment.
 They can then determine the location and size of prey by listening to the sound echo that returns to them.
-Little brown bats are nocturnal and hunt most actively a few hours after dusk.
+Little brown bats are nocturnal and hunt most actively for a few hours after dusk.
 They must eat half their body weight in insects per night to prevent malnourishment.
-New mothers sometimes eat more than their own body weight in a single night!
+New mothers sometimes eat more than their own body weight in a single night.

-Conservation Status: Declining.
-They are one of many chiropterans suffering from white-nose syndrome, a fungal disease that affects hibernating bats and causes death.
+The population of little brown bats is declining.
+They are one of many bat species suffering from white-nose syndrome, a fungal disease that affects hibernating bats and causes death.
 Little brown bats tend to go where people go, because many of the structures we build are suitable habitat for them.
 The bats can transmit parasites and occasionally rabies, so control measures have been used on them in some instances.
 Pesticide build-up, deforestation, and mining are also detrimental to little brown bats.